alttch/eva3/doc/integrations/nodered.rst

 .. image:: nodered-images/switch-connect.png

-Let's configure the switch to flow the output one if the sensor value is above or equal 25 and the output two otherwise.
+Let us configure the switch to flow the output one if the sensor value is above or equal 25 and the output two otherwise.

 The serialized sensor MQTT event, sent by :doc:`/uc/uc`, looks like: